-Strategic Objective 2 (SO2): Enhance resilience of societies under global change including climate change
+Strategic Objective 2 (SO2): Enhance resilience of societies under global change

 Population growth and changes in production and consumption patterns have affected the availability and quality of water.
 Furthermore, climate change and variability, which in turn has a measurable effect on the water cycle, altering the quantity, distribution, time of rainfall, with serious consequences for water security.